Jim Johnson (jockey)

 Jim Johnson (1929 – 25 February 2021) was an Australian Hall of Fame jockey who is remembered primarily for winning the Melbourne Cup on Gatum Gatum in 1963 and twice on Rain Lover - 1968 & '69.

 Career

-Johnson is one of the few great jockeys to win the Melbourne Cup three times.
+Johnson is one of the few jockeys to win the Melbourne Cup three times.
+He also won the Cox Plate and Caulfield Cup as well as winning the Adelaide Jockeys Premiership four times and the Melbourne Jockeys’ Premiership in 1967.

 He was also noted for his unusual riding style of virtually standing up.
 He also rode in a strange, jerky way.
 Despite his unorthodox style, Johnson was often supreme in tight finishes, being one of the strongest whip riders of his time.

-He won the Adelaide Jockeys Premiership four times, and included wins in the Cox Plate and Caulfield Cup.

 He was honoured after his retirement as a jockey with riding a tribute lap aboard the New Zealand thoroughbred Might and Power around the Flemington Racetrack at the beginning of the Melbourne Cup.

-He was inducted to the Australian Racing Hall of Fame in August 2009.
+He was inducted to the South Australian Racing Hall of Fame in 2003 and the Australian Racing Hall of Fame in August 2009.